ebassi/graphene/README.md

-# Graphene - A small layer of types for graphic libraries
+# Graphene - A thin layer of types for graphic libraries

 When creating graphic libraries you most likely end up dealing with points and rectangles.
 If you're particularly unlucky, you may end up dealing with affine matrices and 2D transformations.
-If you're writing a graphic library with 3D transformations, though, you are going to hit the jackpot: 4x4 matrices, projections, transformations, vectors, and quaternions.
+If you're writing a graphic library with 3D transformations, though, you are going to hit the jackpot:
+4x4 matrices, projections, transformations, vectors, and quaternions.

-Most of this stuff exists, in various forms, in many libraries; it also comes with the rest of the libraries, which may or may not be what you want.
+Most of this stuff exists, in various forms, in other libraries; it also comes along with the rest of those libraries, which may or may not be what you want.
+It also is available in various languages, as long as those languages are C++; again, it may or may not be something you want.

-For this reason, I wrote the smallest possible layer needed to write a canvas
+For this reason, I decided to write the thinnes, smallest possible layer needed to write a canvas library: Graphene.
-library: Graphene.

-This library provides types and relative API; it does not deal with windowing system surfaces, drawing, or event handling.
-You're supposed to do that yourself.
+This library provides types and their relative API; it does not deal with windowing system surfaces, drawing, or event handling.
+You're supposed to do that yourself, which is the whole point of writing the library in the first place.

 ### Dependencies

 Graphene is a C library.
-For this reason alone, it depends on GLib, as GLib gives us a fairly decent, portable, and maintained layer instead of re-implementing a ton of code.
+For this reason alone, it depends on GLib, as GLib gives us a fairly decent, portable, and maintained layer to depend on, instead of requiring me to re-implement a ton of code.

+Graphene does not use the GObject type system, as of yet, but it may grow an optional dependency on it through a separate shared object.

+Graphene contains optimizations for speeding up vector operations; those optimizations are optional, and used only if both Graphene was compiled with support for them *and* if the system you're running on has them.
+Currently, Graphene supports the following platform-specific fast paths:

+ * Streaming SIMD Extensions (SSE) 2
+ * ARM NEON
+ * GCC vector extensions

+In the remote case in which none of these optimizations are available, Graphene will fall back to a naive scalar implementation.

 ### Installation